 A private family graveside service will be held on Thursday, January 2, 2020 at 2 P.M. at the Stull Cemetery in Roaring Branch.
 Pepper Funeral Home and Cremation Facility in Canton is assisting the family with arrangements.
 Memorial donations in Louise’s name can be directed to a charity of one’s choice.
 Please share memories and condolences at www.pepperfuneralhomes.com

-To send flowers to M. Louise (Dibble) Ward's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of M. Louise (Dibble) Ward, please visit our floral store.